aridjayarecipes/cutesrecipes.web.app/content/post/2503-recipe-of-quick-cabbage-curry.md

 Hey everyone, it is John, welcome to our recipe page.
 Today, we're going to make a distinctive dish, cabbage curry.
 One of my favorites.
 For mine, I will make it a little bit unique.
 This is gonna smell and look delicious.

-Cabbage curry recipe - A simple cabbage masala curry made with cabbage, peas & spices.
+Cabbage curry recipe - A simple cabbage masala curry made with cabbage, peas &amp; spices.
 Cabbage is used to make a variety of Indian recipes like paratha, curry, stir fry, raita, kootu, chutney. there are several ways the cabbage curry can be prepared but this recipe post belongs to north indian style. while the recipe for cabbage sabzi or cabbage curry is extremely simple, yet i would like to add.
 How to make a classic curry cabbage recipe from Trinidad and Tobago.
 Enjoyed throughout the Caribbean, this vegetarian dish using cabbage.

 Cabbage curry is one of the most favored of recent trending foods on earth.
 It's simple, it's quick, it tastes yummy.
 It's appreciated by millions every day.
 Cabbage curry is something that I have loved my whole life.
 They're fine and they look fantastic.